 The most effective portfolios only include a designer’s best projects.
 Make sure your projects are challenging and interesting.
 If the project is too easy or not especially interesting, it may not be the right fit for your design portfolio.
 You can use a physical document, a design portfolio website, or an online platform to create your UX portfolio and UX design projects.

 Related Read: What Does a UX Designer Do?

 Inspiration for UX Design Projects

 Completing new UX design projects is a great way to enhance your design portfolio and develop your skills (more on becoming a UX designer here).
 What project should you choose?
 Here are 11 UX design projects and ideas that will strengthen your UX portfolio and distinguish you from the competition.

 1. Mobile App Signup Flow

-A mobile-centric project is a great addition to any portfolio, especially if you’re looking to demonstrate your ability to understand and design for mobile users.
-It will also demonstrate that you keep up with mobile app development trends, which employers always look for.
+A mobile-centric project is a great addition to any design portfolio, especially if you’re looking to demonstrate your ability to understand and design for mobile users.
+It will also demonstrate that you keep up with app development trends, which employers always look for.

 2. Single Landing Page

 A landing page is a simple but important project for a UX design portfolio.
 Online, first impressions are crucial.
 Most visitors only stay for a few seconds before deciding to leave, so a good landing page is essential for most businesses.
 Landing pages should entice visitors and persuade them to fill out a signup form for future marketing campaigns.